imapex/aic_app/README.md

 Option A:

-If you have git installed, clone the repository
+If you have git installed, clone the repository:

     git clone https://github.com/imapex/aic_app

 Option B:

-If you don't have git, [download a zip copy of the repository](https://github.com/imapex/aic_app/archive.zip) and extract.

-Option C:

-The latest build of this project is also available as a Docker image from Docker Hub
+The latest build of this project is also available as a Docker image from Docker Hub:

     docker pull username/aic_app:latest